-Winter is well and truly in full swing now, as temperatures continue to plummet and bring masses and masses of that aesthetically pleasing but ultimately irritating white stuff.
-Most of us can be forgiven for turning our minds to summer 2018 and warmer times, but we here at In Your Pocket are looking to make the most of the extra snow.
+Winter is now just around the corner, as temperatures continue to plummet and bring masses and masses of that aesthetically pleasing but ultimately irritating white stuff.
+Most of us can be forgiven for turning our minds back to the summer and warmer times, but we here at In Your Pocket are looking to make the most of the extra snow.
 How are we going to do that?
 By skiing of course!

 On a clear day you can see as many as six countries from the vantage point at Chäserrugg, and that alone is reason enough to visit this gorgeous mountain in the canton of St. Gallen.
 It also happens to be an excellent spot for experienced skiers and young ones alike.
 At just over an hour from Zurich by car it also happens to be immensely accessible.